homuhomuhomu/WaifuCollage-JPEG-Resizer/README.txt

 Observe the diagonal swap; its probably the easiest way to do this without having to shift all the numbers.

+***UPDATE 2:34AM EST 02/14/2016***
+WaifuCollageResizer will now make a folder titled 'big' which saves copies of each file as an 800x600.
+There was also a bug in the MEGA-COMMAND (it wasn't using the right directory as inputs; basically it would fail to process non jpeg files in the extreme case).

 ADVANCED SETTINGS:
 I have hard-coded the 4:3 aspect ratio and don't expect you will need to change it.
 I *did* code in the pixel size of each thumbnail to be 400 pixels wide by 300 pixels tall, and can very easily change that (I need to modify the source *.py files)